-- If the DCF supports ECC interfaces, the "MPLS PDU into ECC Data-Link Layer" encapsulation function (as specified in clause 7.1.13). - If the DCF supports LAN interfaces, the "MPLS PDU into Ethernet Frame" encapsulation function (as specified in clause 7.1.14). - MPLS LSP signalling function (as specified in clause 7.1.15). - MPLS LSP forwarding function (as specified in clause 7.1.16). - MPLS LSP path computation function (as specified in clause 7.1.17). - "Network Layer PDU into MPLS" encapsulation function (as specified in clause 7.1.18).
+- If the DCF supports ECC interfaces, the "MPLS PDU into ECC data-link layer" encapsulation function (as specified in clause 7.1.13). - If the DCF supports LAN interfaces, the "MPLS PDU into Ethernet frame" encapsulation function (as specified in clause 7.1.14). - MPLS LSP signalling function (as specified in clause 7.1.15). - MPLS LSP forwarding function (as specified in clause 7.1.16). - MPLS LSP path computation function (as specified in clause 7.1.17). - "Network layer PDU into MPLS" encapsulation function (as specified in clause 7.1.18).

-The DCF within the ASON entities may operate as a label switch router (LSR).
+The DCF within the ASON entities may operate as a label switched router (LSR).